NIHFAB/PREX-GUI-FAB/README.md

 # Publications
-If using this software, please cite "An Open Source Graphical User Interface for Wearable Robotic Technology."
+If using this software, please cite "An Open Source Graphical User Interface for Wireless Communication and Operation of Wearable Robotic Technology."
 This work provides an overview of the software and recommendations for how to modify this software for your project.